-The White House has convened several times with industry participants to discuss the global chip shortage, and Joe Biden is even considering instituting a national security law to address the problem.
+The White House has convened several times with industry participants to discuss the global chip shortage, and lawmakers are attempting to pass a bill to get the U.S. through the shortage.
 Why is there a semiconductor chip shortage?
 What are the best chip stocks to buy now?

 Many products these days rely on semiconductor components, from laptops and smartphones to cars and medical devices.
 The auto industry in particular is consuming more chips in its shift to electric and self-driving vehicles.